Markkop/habiticaStatusReporter/README.md

 1. Run clone this repository and `npm install`
 2. Create a copy of `.envexample`, rename it to `.env` and add your credentials inside.
 3. Run `npm run dev`

+## How to aquire habitica userid

+1. Copy User ID from this [settings page](https://habitica.com/user/settings/api)